Federal Rules of Evidence Manual

 Cited widely by courts and consulted regularly by thousands of attorneys across the nation, the Federal Rules of Evidence Manual provides the following for each Rule: the complete, current text; a current explanation by experts on federal evidence rules; comprehensive descriptions of salient cases; and the relevant legislative history.
 Supplements are issued twice each year, to ensure that the Manual remains up to date.

-The Twelfth Edition features:
+The Thirteenth Edition features:

 eBooks, CDs, downloadable content, and software purchases are noncancelable, nonrefundable and nonreturnable.
 Click here for more information about LexisNexis eBooks.
 The eBook versions of this title may feature links to Lexis+® for further legal research options.
 A valid subscription to Lexis+® is required to access this content.